TREEcg/extract-cbd-shape/README.md

 1. include quads where the focus node is the subject;
 2. recursively include quads for blank node objects;
-3. include quads in the named graph whose graph name is the focus node;
+3. include quads in the named graph whose graph name is the focus node, for every focus node reached, so a blank node used as a graph name is followed as well;
 4. keep RDF dataset graph names on the extracted quads.

+Every blank node is processed at most once per extraction, so cycles and blank nodes that are both an object and a graph name terminate.

 With a SHACL shape, the shape is interpreted as an extraction topology: